cloudmaven/documentation/pages/acs/acs_rosetta.md

 [scaling custom]
 scaling_cooldown = 20
 ```

+Notice that for 'key_name' you must enter the key pair file name
+associated with your IAM User identity without any extensions.

 Notice and check that max_queue_size is set to 300.
 (The original was a value of 2
 which is not correct (but safe).)
 This is the maximum number of spot instances we will